Next event in:

 Tax Treaties

-It’s important to check whether the host country has a tax treaty with the United States, as this could also have an impact on one’s overall tax obligation.
-In most cases, the two aforementioned methods do help avoid double taxation issues.
+It’s important to check whether the host country has a tax treaty with the United States, as this can also affect one’s overall tax obligation.
+In most cases, the two methods above help avoid double taxation.

 Totalization Agreement

 Totalization agreements are agreements between countries to eliminate dual social security coverage.
 This is when a person from one country works in another country and pays social security taxes to both countries.
-According to each Totalization Agreement, workers’ coverage is assigned to the country with the most significant economic attachment.
+Under each Totalization Agreement, workers’ coverage is generally assigned to the country with the strongest economic attachment.
 Workers and employers typically obtain exemptions from social security taxes in other countries if they meet some requirements.

 Totalization agreements help fill gaps in benefit protection for workers who have divided their careers between the United States and another country.
 U.S. agreements can be misinterpreted as allowing employees with dual coverage or their employers to select the system to which they will contribute.

-Often times one will need to submit a document from the local authorities to prove that you are covered (or not) in the country of residence.
+Often, one needs to submit a document from the local authorities to prove that one is covered (or not) in the country of residence.

 How to File U.S. Taxes While living Abroad Expat Republic Image 2 Fair Use